Beyond-Diagonal RIS Under Non-Idealities: Learning-Based Architecture Discovery and Optimization: Numerical Results

 \subsubsection{BD-RIS with Mutual Coupling in SU-SISO and MU-MIMO Systems}

-The performance of the learned BD-RIS architectures with different circuit complexities when the inter-element distance $d= \frac{1}{2}\lambda$ in an SU-SISO system is shown in Fig. \ref{MC_d050_SUSISO}.
+The performance of the learned BD-RIS architectures with different circuit complexities when the inter-element distance $d= \frac{1}{2}\lambda$ in an SU-SISO system is shown in Fig. \ref{MC_d050_SUSISO}, where BD-RIS architectures with mutual coupling are denoted by $\text{BD-RIS\_MC}$ for simplicity.
 The learned BD-RIS architecture with CC(Tree-conn.) is as optimal as fully-connected BD-RIS even when mutual coupling is considered, again supporting that tree-connected BD-RISs, such as tridigonal BD-RIS and arrowhead BD-RIS, are optimal BD-RIS architectures with the lowest circuit complexity\cite{nerini2024global}.

 As depicted in Fig. \ref{SR_NI64_MC_d050_MUMIMO}, the learned BD-RIS architecture with CC(Band/Stem-conn.), the band-connected BD-RIS, and the stem-connected BD-RIS can achieve near the same performance as the fully-connected BD-RIS in the MU-MIMO system.
 The results of learned BD-RIS architectures with 0.25NCC(Fully-conn.), 0.5NCC(Fully-conn.), and 0.75NCC(Fully-conn.) show that the performance of BD-RIS with mutual coupling saturates near CC(Band/Stem-conn.).
 These results reveal that mutual coupling at the BD-RIS will not significantly affect the optimal architecture of BD-RIS in MU-MIMO systems.